 It should be our default.

 Most of us come into this world knowing only how to love ourselves.
 As infants, we instinctively understand how to identify our needs and we know that they must take priority.
 We learn how to communicate these important needs to those around us.
-There is zero feeling of guilt or hesistancy in making those needs known because we know they matter.
+There is zero feeling of guilt or hesitancy in making those needs known because we know they matter.
 We expect and trust that our caregivers will value our needs as much as we do.

 But how we continue to view ourselves as we grow up is largely dependent on our environment – how our parents and authority figures respond to us will tell us a lot about how we must come to view ourselves.
-I covered this recently in my post about self-parenting.

 As we’ve seen, the conservative Evangelical church appears to have a vested interest in stripping away our ability to love ourselves.